numfocus/gsoc/2018/ideas-list-shogun.md

  * Machine Learning basics
  * Other ML libraries (with good APIs)

-### First steps
-Write user stories!
-Those are pseudo-code examples of how the user interacts with the library, and how that should look like.
-Your application needs to contain a couple of those (and ideas how to make them happen inside Shogun).
-Cover all the topics you want to address (see below), and try to be as precise as possible.
-See also below for more details.

 ### Details
 Here are some sub-projects.
 We are open for more: